department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/licensing-certification.md

 -----

 ### How do I get this benefit?
 You have to turn in proof of payment.
-First, fill out VA Form 22-0803 (Application for Reimbursement of Licensing or Certification Test).
+First, fill out an Application for Reimbursement of Licensing or Certification Test Fees (VA Form 22-0803).
 [Download VA Form 22-0803](http://www.vba.va.gov/pubs/forms/VBA-22-0803-ARE.pdf).

 Then, either upload the form to the GI Bill site or mail it to your nearest VA regional processing office.<br> [Upload VA Form 22-0803 to the GI Bill website](https://gibill.custhelp.com/app/utils/login_form/).<br>